bbcf/bbcfutils/Python/rnacounter/README.txt

 To compile:
 ============
-1. If there is an update in draft.pyx to include: cp draft.pyx rnacounter.pyx ;
+1. If there is an update in draft.py to include: cp draft.py rnacounter.py ;

 2. Compilation:
     python setup.py build_ext --inplace ;